AdamCzajkowski/AFOLGuide/README.md

 "Themes" section:
 -------------------------------
 In this section, user will be able to see LEGO themes after filling text field with proper tags like name of theme list will be sorted.
-By clicking on theme, user will see screen with LEGO's sets from that theme and by clicking on image of user will go to "LEGO set's details" screen.
+By clicking on theme, user will see screen with LEGO sets from that theme and by clicking on image of user will go to "LEGO set's details" screen.

 "LEGO set's details" screen:
 -------------------------------